terrymun/lotus-japonicus-gifu-genome-ril-mapping/readme.md

 # RIL mapping for *Lotus japonicus* Gifu genome assembly

 This readme contains all the necessary scripts needed to repeat the mapping step in the assembly efforts behind *Lotus japonicus* Gifu v1.2 genome.
-It deals with how we have used paired-end reads obtained from two distinct recombinant inbred line (RIL) populations, namely Gifu &times;Burtii and MG20 &times; Gifu, to polish our assembly.
+It deals with how we have used paired-end reads obtained from two distinct recombinant inbred line (RIL) populations, namely Gifu&times;Burtii and MG20&times;Gifu, to polish our assembly.

 # Pre-requisites